JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/QuestionAnswering.md

 val pipeline = new Pipeline().setStages(Array(documentAssembler, medQA))

-val paperAbstract = Seq(
-  "In patients with Los Angeles (LA) grade C or D oesophagitis, a positive relationship has been established between the duration of intragastric acid suppression and healing.AIM: To determine whether there is an apparent optimal time of intragastric acid suppression for maximal healing of reflux oesophagitis.
+val paperAbstract = "In patients with Los Angeles (LA) grade C or D oesophagitis, a positive relationship has been established between the duration of intragastric acid suppression and healing.AIM: To determine whether there is an apparent optimal time of intragastric acid suppression for maximal healing of reflux oesophagitis.
 Post hoc analysis of data from a proof-of-concept, double-blind, randomized study of 134 adult patients treated with esomeprazole (10 or 40 mg od for 4 weeks) for LA grade C or D oesophagitis.
 A curve was fitted to pooled 24-h intragastric pH (day 5) and endoscopically assessed healing (4 weeks) data using piecewise quadratic logistic regression.
 Maximal reflux oesophagitis healing rates were achieved when intragastric pH>4 was achieved for approximately 50-70% (12-17 h) of the 24-h period.
 Acid suppression above this threshold did not yield further increases in healing rates."
-)

-val question = Seq(
-  "Is there an optimal time of acid suppression for maximal healing?"
+val question = "Is there an optimal time of acid suppression for maximal healing?"
-)

-val data = (paperAbstract zip question).toDF("context", "question")
+val data = Seq(paperAbstract, question).toDF("context", "question")

 data.show()